- What Is Canola Oil?

 The seeds are ground and sieved to remove the husks and foreign matter away from the softer, oily part of the seed.

 Step #2: Extraction With Solvents

 The most common extraction method uses a solvent called hexane.
-The seeds are added to a machine along with a solvent (either hexane or a combination of chloroform and methanol), and it goes through a process of boiling, rinsing, and extracting.
+The seeds are added to a machine along with the solvent (either hexane or a combination of chloroform and methanol), and it goes through a process of boiling, rinsing, and extracting.

 Step #3: Semi-Refining

 The oil is degummed (removing lipids), neutralized, bleached, and winterized (removing waxes).

 Canola oxidizes easily.
 Oxidation is another term for “going bad.”
 The monounsaturated fats make it unstable and more prone to oxidation.
 This means that the oil is more sensitive to light, oxygen, and high temperatures than saturated oils.

 That’s why it’s necessary to add synthetic antioxidants that increase shelf life, such as TBHQ, BHA, and BHT, all of which are potentially dangerous.
 Without this step, canola oil would quickly turn rancid when cooked over high heat.

 Thanks to these antioxidants, it also acquires a high smoking point of 400°F (204°C)[*].